Interoperable-data/ISS_vocabulary/README.md

 # ISS vocabulary

+> [!CAUTION]
+> ##  This repository is archived and no longer maintained.

+Thank you for your interest in **ISS_vocabulary**.
+As of **December 10th, 2025**, this project is no longer actively maintained in Github, and the repository has been archived.
+This means:

+✅ The repository is now **read-only**.
+❌ No further updates, bug fixes, or new features will be added.
+❌ Issues and pull requests will **not** be reviewed or accepted.

+---

+## 🔍 New GITLAB repository
+The new repository is available **[on GitLab here]( https://gitlab.com/era-europa-eu/public/interoperable-data-programme/era-ontology)**

+---
 > [!WARNING]
 > **We are migrating this repository to our new Gitlab instance.
 We will archive this repository in the coming weeks.**
 > **The URI for our public Gitlab is https://gitlab.com/era-europa-eu/public/interoperable-data-programme**. **Sorry for the inconvenience.**